opctl/opctl/index.md

 Opspec is a specification for defining, distributing, and running ops (operations).

-Primary concerns of opspec are to make operations:
+Primary concerns of opspec are to make ops:

 - composable
 - portable
+- side-effect free
 - versionable

 ## MUST/MAY/RECOMMENDED